Lifting statistical structures: Contrast functions

-Denote the diagonal submanifold in $M\ti M$, i.e. $\{(x,x)\,|\, x\in M\}\subset M\ti M$, with $\zD_M$. \begin{definition} A function $F:M\ti M\to \R$ we call a \emph{contrast function} (\emph{potential function}, \emph{divergence function}) on $M$ if the first jet of $F$ vanishes on $\zD_M$, i.e. $F\big|_{\zD_M}=0$ and $\xd F\big|_{\zD_M}=0$, and $g^F$ is a pseudo-Riemannian metric. \end{definition} \begin{remark} Note that, in consequence of the fact that we admit pseudo-Riemannian metrics in the definition of a statistical manifold, our concept of a contrast function is more general that the `classical' one and accepts $g^F$ to be only pseudo-Riemannian. \end{remark} \begin{remark} According to Remark \ref{rem}, the pseudo-Riemannian metric $g^F$ reads
+\end{proof} A particular case of contrast functions used in the theory of statistical manifolds is the following.
+Denote the diagonal submanifold in $M\ti M$, i.e. $\{(x,x)\,|\, x\in M\}\subset M\ti M$, with $\zD_M$. \begin{definition} A function $F:M\ti M\to \R$ we call a \emph{contrast function} (\emph{potential function}, \emph{divergence function}) on $M$ if the first jets of $F$ vanish on $\zD_M$ (i.e. $F\big|_{\zD_M}=0$ and $\xd F\big|_{\zD_M}=0$) and $g^F$ is a pseudo-Riemannian metric. \end{definition} \begin{remark} Note that, in consequence of the fact that we admit pseudo-Riemannian metrics in the definition of a statistical manifold, our concept of a contrast function is more general that the `classical' one and accepts $g^F$ to be only pseudo-Riemannian. \end{remark} \begin{remark} According to Remark \ref{rem}, the pseudo-Riemannian metric $g^F$ reads

-\end{remark} Denote $F^*(x,y)=F(y,x)$.
-It is easy to see that $F$ is a contrast function if and only if $F^*$ is a contrast function and that $g^F=g^{F^*}$.
-Of course, if $F$ is a contrast function and $F\ge 0$, then $g$ is Riemannian. \begin{remark} Actually, any statistical manifold is induced by a contrast function \cite{Matumoto1993}.
-It is interesting that contrast functions on $M$ define also symplectic structures on $M\ti M$ \cite{Barndorff1997}. \end{remark} \begin{remark} In \cite{Grabowska2019} (see also \cite{Grabowska2020}) we discovered that contrast functions on $M\ti M$ and the way of inducing statistical structures out of them uses actually only the canonical structure of a Lie groupoid on $M\ti M\rightrightarrows M$, called the \emph{pair groupoid}.
-This observation was a motivation for developing a concept of contrast functions on Lie groupoids $\cG\rightrightarrows M$ inducing statistical structures on the Lie algebroid $\Lie(\cG)$.
-In the case of the pair groupoid $\Lie(M\ti M)=\sT M$. \end{remark}
+\end{remark} Of course, if $F$ is a contrast function and $F\ge 0$, then $g$ is Riemannian.
+Denote $F^*(x,y)=F(y,x)$.
+It is easy to see that $F$ is a contrast function if and only if $F^*$ is a contrast function and that $g^F=g^{F^*}$. \begin{remark} Actually, any statistical manifold is induced by a contrast function \cite{Matumoto1993}.
+It is interesting that contrast functions on $M$ define also symplectic structures on $M\ti M$ \cite{Barndorff1997}. \end{remark}

-Let $M$ be a manifold of dimension $n$, $p\in M$ and $(x^i)$ be local coordinates on $M$ in a neighbourhood of $p\in M$, $x^i(p)=0$.
-Let $(y^i)$ be the same coordinates on another copy of $M$, so that $(x^i,y^j)$ are local coordinates in a neighbourhood of $(p,p)\in M\ti M$. \begin{theorem} Let $M$ be a manifold, $p\in M$ and $(x^i,y^i)$ be the local coordinates in a neighbourhood of $(p,p)$ as above.
-Then a function $F:M\ti M$ is a contrast function on $M$ with the induced pseudo-Riemannian metric $g^F$ which locally reads
+Let $M$ be a manifold of dimension $n$, let $p\in M$, and $(x^i)$ be local coordinates on $M$ in a neighbourhood of $p$, $x^i(p)=0$.
+Let $(y^i)$ be the same coordinates on another copy of $M$, so that $(x^i,y^j)$ are local coordinates in a neighbourhood of $(p,p)\in M\ti M$. \begin{theorem} Let $M$ be a manifold, $p\in M$, and $(x^i,y^i)$ be the local coordinates in a neighbourhood of $(p,p)$ as above.
+Then a function $F:M\ti M\to\R$ is a contrast function on $M$ with the induced pseudo-Riemannian metric $g^F$, which locally reads